Tom Brady and TB12’s Implied Coronavirus-Treatment Claims

 “Protect is our new immunity blend supplement created to help support a healthy immune system,” Brady wrote in the caption of a May 18 Instagram post announcing the release.
 “This product was designed to provide exactly what you need to stay healthy, strong and resilient for whatever comes your way.”

 Whatever comes your way.
-On May 18, more than 4,500 people in the United States died from COVID-19.
+On May 18, more than 20,000 new COVID-19 cases were reported in the United States.
 (That same day, the TB12 Instagram account promoted the Protect launch saying, “It’s more important than ever to give your body everything it needs to support your #immune system.”)

 Meanwhile, the Protect product page on the TB12 website says the supplement contains “immune-boosting nutrients,” such as beta glucan, a chemical compound found in certain bacteria, grains and fungi, and larch tree extract (who hasn’t heard of larch tree extract?), that help “immune cells coordinate an efficient, appropriate response to outside threats.”